 Rescue/medical (EMS).
 Rescue and provision of medical care to victims of fires has been an important function of the Los Angeles Fire Department.
-A Rescue Squad began operating in 1922 to provide breathing apparatus and to attend to firefighters at fire scenes.
+A Rescue Squad began operating in 1922 to provide breathing apparatus and to attend to fire fighters at fire scenes.
 In 1930 a fleet of six ambulances was purchased to transport injured firemen to hospitals.
 The service soon was expanded to serve civilian fire victims.
 By 1957 the fleet included Department ambulances and ambulances operated by private companies.
 The first paramedic ambulance service was established in 1970.
 In that year, other City operated ambulances and their crews were transferred to the Fire Department by executive order of Mayor Sam Yorty.
 The Department reorganized the service and reassigned ambulances and crews to all areas of the City so as to facilitate efficient response.
 By 1973 all contract services with private ambulance companies had been phased out and the Department had assumed authority over all first care (response) medical service within the City.
 The operation was upgraded and became the Bureau of Emergency Medical Services.
 All of the Department's fire fighting personnel are trained in emergency medical skills so as to enable any fire fighting team to respond to an emergency medical call.
-By the 1990s more calls were received for medical services than for fire fighting services.
-Approximately 77 percent of the all calls received in 1993-94 were for medical services.
-In 2020 approximately 82 percent of all calls were for medical services.
+By the 1990s more calls were received for medical services than for fire fighting services, e.g., approximately 77 percent of the all calls received in 1993-94 were for medical services.
+Last year approximately [XXX] percent of all calls were for medical services.

 Fire Department Planning Division.
 Long range planning for fire risk is handled across several departments.
 Every two years the Los Angeles Fire Departments releases a strategic plan that outlines upcoming challenges and priorities, covering both wildfires and urban building fires.
 The current plan, called "A Safer City 2.0" focuses on strategies to provide exceptional public safety and emergency service, creating a healthy work environment with opportunities for personal growth, and enhancing sustainability and community resiliency.
-The LAFD is currently working on a Standards of Cover study to assess current performance and plan for future organizational changes required to meet the needs of the City based on population density and demographic changes expected over the next twenty years.
+The LAFD is currently working on a Standards of Cover document [updated text to follow].